 Lastly is to attempt to strengthen the quadriceps, particularly the vastus medialis, or VMO.
-The VMO is not only a powerful knee extensor but it also helps control the knee cap as it moves, and also helps to stabilise the knee.
+The VMO stretch is not only a powerful knee extensor but it also helps control the kneecap as it moves and also helps to stabilise the knee.

 Sit in long sitting with legs outstretched.
 Tighten up your quad muscle as hard as you can.
 Lift the leg and hold for 10 seconds focusing on the tensing.
 Relax and repeat 10 times each day

-These are just three of the many exercises that you can use to alleviate the knee pain.
-As your muscles grow stronger, you will be able to increase the number of exercise and repetitions for each of them to get your knee strength.
-For a healthy knee, you might need to do these knee exercises at least four times a week at the start, before you can notice changes in your knee pain.
+These are just three of the many exercises that you can use to alleviate knee pain.
+As your muscles grow stronger, you will be able to increase the number of exercise and repetitions for each of them to improve your knee strength.
+For a healthy knee, you might need to do these exercises at least four times a week at the start, before you can notice improvements.

-Obviously, there are many different causes of knee pain.
-So before any of this, if you are suffering from knee pain we recommend you come and see one of our physios for an assessment and correct diagnosis.
+There are many different causes of knee discomfort, pain, and trauma.
+So before any of this, if you are suffering from sore knees we recommend you come and see one of our physios for an assessment and correct diagnosis.
 Once you have this, we can set you up with the right program to get you moving and healthy again.

 Chris graduated with honours from the University of Melbourne in 2005.
 His love of musculoskeletal assessment and diagnosis, and constant thirst for knowledge, saw him take on a great deal of further study after university.
 Chris has trained with a range of varied health professionals including chiropractors, homeopaths, exercise scientists and more, which helped give birth to the Sum Of Us wellness studio